r4ddek/jobosity/README.md

 Before installing the dependencies, create and start a virtual environment:

 1. Head over to the project root folder `jobosity`;
-2. Create the virtualenv `virtualenv .`
+2. Create the virtualenv `virtualenv automation_project`
 3. Start the virtualenv:

 Linux and macOS: